 Theatre Scholarships and Audition/Interview Information

-This information pertains specifically to scholarships available through the Department of Theatre, Film and Creative Writing.
+This information pertains specifically to scholarships available to students majoring in Theatre Arts or Theatre Arts Secondary Education.
+For information on creative writing scholarships, please visit the Creative Writing Scholarships page.
 For additional scholarship opportunities, please visit Boise State Financial Aid.

 - Please read the application requirements carefully, including the section on requirements based on your area of specialty.
 The materials will vary depending on your interests.

-- The deadline for video audition submissions is 5 PM, February 4, 2023.
+- The deadline for a video interview or audition submission is 5 PM, March 1, 2024.
 Applications submitted after this date/time will not be considered.
-Videos should be in a MP format or accessible via a provided YouTube link, and emailed to email@example.com
+Videos should be in a MP format or accessible via a provided YouTube link, and emailed to firstname.lastname@example.org

-- Along with your video, please send your resume that includes your current GPA (in high school or college) and all your theatre experience to date as an attachment.
+- Along with your video, please send your resume, including your current GPA (in high school or college) and all your theatre/film experience to date as a Word or PDF attachment.

-- Please include in your video some information on your background, your current GPA (in high school or college), your graduation date (from high school or expected from Boise State University), and whether or not you will be a full time theatre major in 2023-2024.
+- Please include in your video some information on your background, your current GPA (in high school or college), your graduation date (from high school or expected from Boise State University), and whether or not you will be a full time theatre student in 2024-2025.

-- Please email Richard Klautsch firstname.lastname@example.org or Natanya Biskar email@example.com if you have questions.
+- Please email Natanya Biskar email@example.com if you have questions.

 Please submit the following materials based on your interest/area of specialty: